Megan Campbell: Senior

 Campbell played for a senior Republic of Ireland team of home-based players in a behind closed doors match against Northern Ireland.
 She then won her first official cap in a friendly against Switzerland at Richmond Park in August 2011.
 Campbell came on as substitute for Louise Quinn after 62 minutes during the 1–0 defeat by the Swiss.
 On 5 April 2014 in a 2015 FIFA Women's World Cup qualifier against Germany at Tallaght Stadium, Campbell provided two assists with throw-ins.
 Despite Campbell's effort the Republic of Ireland lost 3–2.

 After a two-year absence due to injuries, Campbell was called up to the senior Republic of Ireland squad again in February 2022, for the 2022 Pinatar Cup in Murcia.
 On 1 September 2022 Campbell started her first competitive national team match for three years in Ireland's play-off-securing 1–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Finland at Tallaght Stadium.
+She was not chosen for the squad to participate in the 2023 FIFA Women's World Cup squad.